CREATIVE PRODUCER PROGRAMME

 - The development of a Creative Producer Handbook that documents and evaluates the overall programme.

-Participants of Kunstverein’s Creative Producer Programme will receive ongoing curatorial guidance and support, and they will be remunerated for their engagement with the programme.
-The programme is guided by our vision that Ireland's capacity to produce contemporary artwork meets and elevates the exceptional potential of its artists.
+Participants of Kunstverein’s Creative Producer Programme receive ongoing curatorial guidance and support, and are remunerated for their engagement with the programme.
+The programme is guided by our vision that Ireland's capacity to produce contemporary artwork meets and elevates the exceptional potential of the artists that live and work here.

 Open Call Process